Eternal Security’s

 Dear children, do not let anyone lead you astray.
 He who does what is right is righteous, just as he is righteous.
 He who does what is sinful is of the devil.

-● The righteous and sinful are contrasted and can be identified by their behavior, that is, by doing right or by doing the sinful.
+The righteous and sinful are contrasted and can be identified by their behavior, that is, by doing right or by doing the sinful.
 To be righteous, you must do right.
-Those that do sinful things are of the devil, according to true Biblical grace teaching.
+Those who do sinful things are of the devil, according to true Biblical grace teaching.
 That is also similar to the following:

 This is how we know who the children of God are and who the children of the devil are: Anyone who does not do what is right is not a child of God; nor is anyone who does not love his brother.
 (1 John 3:10)

-“You Have Wearied
+"You Have Wearied The LORD"

 You have wearied the LORD with your words.
 “How have we wearied him?” you ask.
 By saying, “All who do evil are good in the eyes of the LORD, and he is pleased with them” (Mal 2:17)